oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  4. Validate the SD-JWT:
     1. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details. `none` MUST NOT be accepted.
     2. Validate the signature over the SD-JWT.
-    3. Validate the issuer of the SD-JWT and that the signing key belongs to this issuer.
+    3. Validate the Issuer of the SD-JWT and that the signing key belongs to this Issuer.
     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT.
     5. Check that the claim `sd_digests` is present in the SD-JWT.
     6. Check that the `sd_digest_derivation_alg` claim is present and its value is understood and the digest derivation algorithm is deemed secure.